-- (7) Subject to section 50(1), no bank shall carry on banking business in any branch, office or place of business, other than its principal place of business, unless the bank has obtained the prior approval of the central bank. - (7A) No bank shall contract the services of an entity to provide its services on its behalf or enter into any agency agreement for that purpose, without - (a) the prior written approval of the central bank; and - (b) payment of such appropriate non-refundable processing fee and annual licence fee as may be prescribed by the central bank with the approval of the Minister. - (7B) An approval under subsection (7A)(a) may be granted subject to such terms and conditions as the central bank may impose. - (7C) Sections 10 and 11 shall apply to an approval granted under subsection (7A)(a). - (7D) A bank which has been granted a banking licence to carry on exclusively private banking business by the central bank may - (a) (i) be exempted from such provisions of this Act; - (ii) be subject to such terms and conditions and guidelines, as the central bank may determine; - (b) be authorised to - (i) hold, store or sell gold, silver, platinum, and other precious metals, as part of the management of its client's investment portfolio; - (ii) provide safety vault services to its clients for gold, silver, platinum, precious and semi-precious stones, precious metals, pearls, works of art and collectors' pieces or antiques and such other high value goods as the central bank may determine. - (8) No bank shall open or keep open a new place of business or close or keep closed an existing place of business, or change the location of its business, without the approval of the central bank. - (9) No bank shall be engaged in any business other than the business specified in the licence granted to it under this section. - (10) A banking licence granted under this section shall not de facto or de jure be transferable without the prior approval of the central bank.
+- (7) Subject to section 50(1), no bank shall carry on banking business in any branch, office or place of business, other than its principal place of business, unless the bank has obtained the prior approval of the central bank. - (7A) No bank shall contract the services of an entity to provide its services on its behalf or enter into any agency agreement for that purpose, without - (a) the prior written approval of the central bank; and - (b) payment of such appropriate non-refundable processing fee and annual licence fee as may be prescribed by the central bank with the approval of the Minister. - (7B) An approval under subsection (7A)(a) may be granted subject to such terms and conditions as the central bank may impose. - (7C) Sections 10 and 11 shall apply to an approval granted under subsection (7A)(a). - (7D) A bank which has been granted a banking licence to carry on exclusively private banking business by the central bank may - (a) (i) be exempted from such provisions of this Act; - (ii) be subject to such terms and conditions and guidelines, as the central bank may determine;

+- (b) be authorised to - (i) hold, store or sell gold, silver, platinum, and other precious metals, as part of the management of its client's investment portfolio; - (iv) provide safety vault services to its clients for gold, silver, platinum, precious and semi-precious stones, precious metals, pearls, works of art and collectors' pieces or antiques and such other high value goods as the central bank may determine. - (7E) A bank which has been granted a banking licence by the central bank to carry on exclusively digital banking business may - - (a) be exempted from such provisions of this Act; - (b) be subject to such terms and conditions and guidelines as the central bank may determine. - (8) No bank shall open or keep open a new place of business or close or keep closed an existing place of business, or change the location of its business, without the approval of the central bank.

+- (9) No bank shall be engaged in any business other than the business specified in the licence granted to it under this section. - (10) A banking licence granted under this section shall not de facto or de jure be transferable without the prior approval of the central bank.